Permafrost/Tundra/README.md

   Server HTTP request dispatcher.
 Once this service is invoked, no custom HTTP routes will be in effect.

-  Custom HTTP routes specify an [HTTP request method] and [URI template] which, if matched by an Integration Server HTTP request, will invoke an associated service (in the same way as the built-in `/invoke` URIs work), and can be used to abstract the API used by HTTP clients from the implementation (unlike `/invoke` URIs, which leak the implementing service in the URI's path).

-  Custom HTTP routes can either be configured in a server-specific configuration file, or a package-specific configuration file.

-  To register a server-specific custom HTTP route, create or edit the `<IntegrationServer>/config/http-routes.cnf` file, using the `<IntegrationServer>/package/Tundra/config/http-routes.example.cnf` file as a template.

-  To register a package-specific custom HTTP route, create or edit the `<IntegrationServer>/packages/<PackageName>/config/http-routes.cnf` file, using the `<IntegrationServer>/package/Tundra/config/http-routes.example.cnf` file as a template.

-  Note that server-specific HTTP routes take precedence over package-specific routes, and package-specific routes are loaded in lexical package name order.
-Routing instructions inside each configuration file must be specified in order of precedence, and all HTTP routes are aggregated into a single routing table in Integration Server, and therefore care must be taken so that routes specified across the various configuration files do not override each other.

-  Changes to these HTTP route configuration files do not take effect until `Tundra/tundra.http.route:refresh` is invoked, either manually or by reloading the Tundra package.

 * #### tundra.http.route:list

   Returns a list of all the custom HTTP routes currently in effect.

-  Custom HTTP routes specify an [HTTP request method] and [URI template] which, if matched by an Integration Server HTTP request, will invoke an associated service (in the same way as the built-in `/invoke` URIs work), and can be used to abstract the API used by HTTP clients from the implementation (unlike `/invoke` URIs, which leak the implementing service in the URI's path).

-  Custom HTTP routes can either be configured in a server-specific configuration file, or a package-specific configuration file.

-  To register a server-specific custom HTTP route, create or edit the `<IntegrationServer>/config/http-routes.cnf` file, using the `<IntegrationServer>/package/Tundra/config/http-routes.example.cnf` file as a template.

-  To register a package-specific custom HTTP route, create or edit the `<IntegrationServer>/packages/<PackageName>/config/http-routes.cnf` file, using the `<IntegrationServer>/package/Tundra/config/http-routes.example.cnf` file as a template.

-  Note that server-specific HTTP routes take precedence over package-specific routes, and package-specific routes are loaded in lexical package name order.
-Routing instructions inside each configuration file must be specified in order of precedence, and all HTTP routes are aggregated into a single routing table in Integration Server, and therefore care must be taken so that routes specified across the various configuration files do not override each other.

-  Changes to these HTTP route configuration files do not take effect until `Tundra/tundra.http.route:refresh` is invoked, either manually or by reloading the Tundra package.

   * Outputs:
     * `$routes` is an `IData[]` document list containing all the directives